-Our overall masterplan includes the HOTA Outdoor Stage, the new Gallery at HOTA, two other theatres, the central Great Terrace, a sub-tropical garden, lakes and bridges, and a water-play area.
+Our overall masterplan includes the HOTA Outdoor Stage (completed 2017), the new HOTA Gallery, two other theatres, the central Great Terrace, a sub-tropical garden, lakes and bridges, and a water-play area.

 The site, on the beautiful Nerang River, has ageing cultural infrastructure and redundant commercial buildings needing demolition.
 Asphalt carparks dominate.
 Our masterplan converts it from a governmental precinct to an arts and recreation one.

 Instead of a city grid, the precinct will be structured and unified by the dynamic, organic cellular structure of the Voronoi, nature’s most robust but delicate shape.
 A gelato-coloured diaphanous Voronoi web will be overlaid on the site to form towers, sculptures, lawn tiles, pools, paths, galleries, seats, cladding, umbrellas, display cases, roofs and even sections of a wharf.

 A Voronoi diagram is a network of cells that occurs naturally in many plants and animals—even honeycombs and bubbles.
 We have used it on other projects including the Wintergarden and the Melbourne Recital Centre.
 Voronoi shapes in nature adapt and shift in response to external change—this is a perfect structure for a cultural precinct that reflects the furious, youthful energy of Australia’s sixth biggest city.